Student Diversity Information

 Courses taken on a pass/fail basis may not be transferred.
 Transfer credit reduces the number of courses students must take in residence, and correspondingly reduces students' costs.
 This credit does not affect grade point average calculations.
 Students pursuing graduate certificates may apply a maximum of three semester-credit hours of transfer credit to their certificate requirements.
 Transfer credit is not granted for CPA exam preparation courses; however, students who hold CPA and/or CFA certification are exempt from certain exam-preparation courses.

-Students must complete a "Request for Transfer Credit" form and submit it to the chief location administrator/academic advisor with all required materials when applying to receive transfer credit.
+Students must complete a "Request for Transfer Credit" form and submit it to the chief location administrator/student support advisor with all required materials when applying to receive transfer credit.
 Students and graduates should note that when transferring credits to another educational institution, that school has full discretion as to which credits are transferable.
 For students already holding advanced degrees, credit for up to six courses (two courses for students in California) may be transferred from other University-recognized graduate schools.
-Students should check with their chief location administrator/academic advisor for more detailed information.
+Students should check with their chief location administrator/student support advisor for more detailed information.

 The Federal Election Commission provides guidance regarding voter registration in each state at www.eac.gov/voter_resources/register_to_vote.aspx